mbarecki/kvm-ubuntu-server-deployer/README.md

 User `test` has sudo access without password requirement.

 [SSH key](id_rsa_test.pub) is added to `test` user `authorized_keys`.

+***Note: SSH private key should be kept secret.
+In this repository private key is added with related public key for test/lab purposes***

 Commands for adding related ssh private key to authentication agent:
 ```bash